HyperInspire/HyperInspire.github.io/docs/using-with/cpp.md

 ### Search Top-K Faces

 Search for the top K faces with the highest similarity.
-Note that the data obtained by the `HFFeatureHubFaceSearchTopK` interface is cached data, and you need to retrieve all the result data you need before the next call, otherwise the next call will overwrite the historical data.
+Note that the data obtained by the `SearchFaceFeatureTopK` interface is cached data, and you need to retrieve all the result data you need before the next call, otherwise the next call will overwrite the historical data.

 ### Delete Face Embedding